Tejasvk/Tejasvk.github.io/_pages/about.md

 I am no longer maintaining my [Warwick](https://warwick.ac.uk/fac/sci/dcs/people/u1554597) page.
 It will be removed eventually by the University.

-**Note: I am currently on industry job market (research/data scientist, machine learning engineer).
-Please get in touch if you happen to have an interesting opportunity.**

 My research topic is privacy preserving machine learning.
 I have 3 years of industry experience as a software engineer and a data scientist.
 I have competent programming